sodrooome/maritest/docs/rationale.rst

     :target: https://i.ibb.co/7QX32J3/after-maritest.png
     :alt: After Maritest

-After using Maritest, we ended up wrapping our logic behind the test scenario and the assertion process into a single unit and made into a built-in assertion method that we can use as we wish.
+The ideation of Maritest is, we ended up wrapping our logic behind the test scenario and the assertion process into a single unit and made into a built-in assertion method that we can use as we wish.
 Basically, using Maritest also given incredible feat such as :

 - avoids QA / Test Engineer from refactoring the test module process which is likely to get bigger in the future
 - avoids implementing complex design patterns in early stage of development (such as using a Page Object Model or Facade) and keeping it stupid and simple